Supply chain, logistics & freight

 Beijing and Shanghai also have additional hygiene measures, inspections, and limits on the number of people that can gather in one place.
 As large numbers of workers return to work, close monitoring is taking place to ensure additional measures are being implemented and adhered to.

-Advice to exporters
+Advice to exporters – supply chain

 In the short term, business continuity remains the priority.
 Companies should continue to maintain close communication with supply chain and logistics partners to understand the specific situation within their businesses.

-The situation has highlighted the importance of risk management and supply chain diversification.
+The pandemic has highlighted the importance of risk management and supply chain diversification.
 There is value in clearly identifying and considering the feasibility of sourcing from other suppliers to help mitigate risk of overreliance on a single source for vital components.